-Some of the factors will relate to the employer: they may have had to put a pause on the recruitment process part way through due to external factors, like the pandemic., Or they may have decided to expand in a different direction which might mean your skills are now less relevant to them.
-This doesn’t mean they won’t be valued elsewhere or at another time.
+Sometimes the factors will relate to the employer, for example they may have had to put a pause on the recruitment process part way through due to external factors, or they may have decided to expand in a different direction which might mean your skills are now less relevant to them.
+This doesn’t mean your skills won’t be valued elsewhere or at another time.

 You can’t control all these factors, and trying to understand them can feel overwhelming.
 So simply acknowledge them, and then try to put them to one side while you focus on those areas you can control.

 4. Was it the right job for you?

 Lots of people leave university with very little idea about what they want to do next.
 If the company didn’t shortlist you for the opportunity, perhaps it wasn’t quite the right fit for you and your values.
 It is worth reflecting on what is important for you in a job and one place to start with this is your values.

 - If ethics are a big part of who you are, you may not want to work for a tobacco company or in the defence industry, for example.